getzep/graphiti/README.md

 await client.search('Who was the California Attorney General?', center_node_uuid)

 # Close the connection
-graphiti.close()
+Graphiti.close()
 ```

 ## Documentation

-Visit the Zep knowledge base for graphiti [Guides and API documentation](https://help.getzep.com/graphiti/graphiti).
+Visit the Zep knowledge base for Graphiti [Guides and API documentation](https://help.getzep.com/Graphiti/Graphiti).

 ## Status and Roadmap

-graphiti is under active development.
+Graphiti is under active development.
 We aim to maintain API stability while working on:

 - [X] Implementing node and edge CRUD operations
 - [ ] Improving performance and scalability